rizwan141/KUBERNETES/ALB/README.md

 - Using ingress, you can maintain the DNS routing configurations.
 - The ingress controller does the actual routing by reading the routing rules from ingress objects

+Kubernetes Ingress is an API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster, typically via HTTPS/HTTP.
+With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node.
+This makes it the best option to use in production environments.

 **Kubernetes Ingress Resource:** Kubernetes ingress resource is responsible for storing DNS routing rules in the cluster.

 **Kubernetes Ingress Controller:**  Kubernetes ingress controllers (Nginx/ALB etc.) are responsible for routing by accessing the DNS rules applied through ingress resources.